LispCookbook/cl-cookbook/process.md

 random time and then fulfills the promise by giving it a value.

-Meanwhile, in the main thread, we spawn off another thread that keeps hecking if the promise has been fulfilled or not.
+Meanwhile, in the main thread, we spawn off another thread that keeps checking if the promise has been fulfilled or not.
 If not, it prints some random number and continues checking.
 Once the promise has been fulfilled, we can extract the value using `lparallel:force` in the main thread as shown.